 2. Is there a bodily component — a softening, shrinking, or voice change — that precedes the conscious choice?
 Fawning is physiological first.
 Before you’ve consciously registered the threat, your shoulders may slump, your voice softens, you feel an internal collapse.
 These somatic markers signal the nervous system’s pre-voluntary appeasement strategy.

 3. Does the accommodation happen specifically with certain people — authority figures, emotionally volatile individuals, perceived threats — rather than universally?
 People-pleasing tends to be a more generalized tendency.
 Fawning is typically context-specific and highly targeted.
-Kira’s ability to assert herself with her team but not with Dr. Evans is a strong indicator of fawning.
+Lucia’s ability to assert herself with her team but not with Dr. Evans is a strong indicator of fawning.

 4. Is there a gap between what you wanted to say and what actually came out — a gap you didn’t consciously create?
 This is the hallmark of the fawn response.
 If you had a clear intention but found yourself saying the opposite without deciding to, your body’s survival mechanism overrode your will.